f3d-app/f3d/doc/user/QUICKSTART.md

 f3d --help
 man f3d # Linux only
 ```

+Once you've opened your file in F3D, you're all set to start visualizing!
+Press <kbd>H</kbd> to open a list of shortcuts to help you interact with your scene.

 See the [supported file formats](SUPPORTED_FORMATS.md) page for the full list of file types that F3D can open.